USAWal/at_least_one_existence_validator/README.md

 Configuring
 -----------

 The default error message for English locale is "must have at least one item.".
-You can specify your own error message adding it with ```ruby at_least_one:``` key to localization backend.
+You can specify your own error message adding it with ```at_least_one:``` key to localization backend.
 Using previous example and standard i18n localization mechanism for static content we do the next:

 ```ruby
 # file project_root/config/locales/en.yml